 Make the Topping

-- In a microwave bowl, add ⅓ cup olive oil and ¼ drained capers; cook on high for 4 minutes; drain capers onto paper towel; reserve oil
+- In a microwave bowl, add ⅓ cup olive oil and ¼ drained capers; cook on high for 4 minutes; use a slotted spoon and remove cooked capers; drain capers onto paper towel; reserve oil

 Make the Soup

 - In a large stockpot on medium heat, add 2 tablespoons oil; add chopped onion and celery; saute for 5 minutes

 - Add garlic, thyme and cayenne pepper to onion mixture; combine well

 - Add canned beans with their liquid to stockpot; cook on medium heat until beans begin to break up (about 8-10 minutes)

 - Using a slotted spoon, ladle bean mixture into food processor; pulse on high for 2 minutes: (See Recipe Notes: Food Processor)

 - Add butter and parmesan to food processor; pulse on high for 2 minutes

 - Add 1 cup of chicken broth to food processor; pulse on high for 2 minutes